 Why then do so many hunters throw caution to the wind and make the cardinal error of sprinting after a wounded buffalo?
+Or any dangerous game for that matter?
 Is it perhaps a momentarily lapse of common sense during the immediate adrenaline charged aftermath of the shot?
 When seeing their trophy disappearing in a cloud of dust.

 During 1968 when I was a young cadet game ranger with the Rhodesian Department of National Parks & Wildlife Management, we had it drummed into us by our mentors to never run after a wounded buffalo or any dangerous animal if it’d disappeared into thick cover.
 Cover, by way of thickets or other habitat types will dictate how quickly a follow-up takes place.
 Obviously too, common sense must prevail and as an example in open knee-high grassland with a few scattered trees, the ‘never run after’ principle wouldn’t necessarily apply.
 In this case visibility would be good and an animal the size of an elephant or buffalo clearly seen.

 If the animal you’re following isn’t attacking you, shot-placement during a follow-up can be tricky too.
 In thick cover, a fleeing buffalo offers few shot-placement options, unless you see it before it runs off.
 Follow-up shots are normally either raking heart/lung shots as the animal breaks away after the first shot or from cover, or the proverbial ‘Texas Heart’ shot.
 This latter shot should ideally be placed at the root of the tail.
 Not easy when your target is disappearing in a rocking-horse motion through brush and dust.

 Above: Another reason for not having to run after a wounded buffalo, is because you’ve usually got discernible spoor to follow and quite often in the case of a wounding, with blood spatter.